Springfield College is a private, independent, coeducational four-year college offering undergraduate and graduate degree programs.

 The School of Professional and Continuing Studies offers bachelor’s and master’s degree programs designed to build the leadership skills of human service professionals while they are serving in their communities, through weekend class schedules.
 Campuses are located nationwide at Springfield and Boston, Mass.; Manchester, N.H.; St. Johnsbury, Vt.; Wilmington, Del.; Charleston, S.C.; Tampa Bay, Fla.; Milwaukee, Wis.; Houston, Texas; and Southern Calif.

 The School of Social Work prepares social work professionals through the advanced generalist practice approach.
-Master's, post-master's certificates, and a joint master's/juris doctorate degree program are offered.
+Master's degrees, post-master's certificates, and a joint master's/juris doctorate degree program are offered.
 The School of Social Work also offers master’s-degree-level education in social work at Saint Vincent Hospital, in Worcester, Mass.

 - School colors: Maroon and White